-5.43.2 Disclosure
+5.20.2 Disclosure (Revised xxx2022)

-If an employee becomes aware that he/she has a communicable disease, that employee shall self-report to the Director of Human Resources.
-A College supervisor who has personal knowledge that a College employee has a communicable disease must also report this fact to the Director of Human Resources.
+If an employee becomes aware that he/she has they have or may have a communicable disease of public health concern, that employee shall self-report to the Director of Human Resources or designee.
+A College supervisor who has personal knowledge that a College employee has or may have a communicable disease of public health concern must also report this fact to the Director of Human Resources or designee.

-5.43.3 Assessment
+5.20.3 Assessment (Revised xxx2022)

-Upon receipt of a report that an employee has a communicable disease, the Director of Human Resources is authorized to exclude any employee from

-College property until a multi-disciplinary team ("Assessment Team") is convened to review and assess the employee's condition.
+Upon receipt of a report that an employee has or may have a communicable disease, the Director of Human Resources is authorized to exclude any employee from College property until a multi-disciplinary team ("Assessment Team") is convened to review and assess the employee's condition.
 The employee shall be placed on administrative leave with pay until the Team makes a determination regarding the employee's status as set forth below.

-The Director of Human Resources must convene the Team within a reasonably prompt period of time after receiving a report that the employee has a communicable disease.
+The Director of Human Resources must convene the Team within a reasonably prompt period of time five (5) working days after receiving a report that the employee has or may have a communicable disease.
 The Team should be convened within five (5) business days, if not sooner.
-The Assessment Team will be comprised of the following persons: (1) the employee; (2) the Director of Human Resources or designee; (3) a College-selected physician or other consultant with knowledge of the particular disease; (4) the employee's health care provider; and (5) other advisers for the parties, upon request, at their respective expense.
+The Assessment Team will be comprised of the following persons: (1) the employee; (1) the Director of Human Resources or designee; (2) a College-selected physician or other consultant with knowledge of the particular disease; (3) the employee's health care provider; and (4) other advisers for the parties, upon request, at their respective expense.
+The employee or their representative will be involved in the assessment process, but the decision on how the situation will be handled will be determined by the College.
 All individuals are responsible for arranging their schedules to meet at the time and place designated by the Director of Human Resources.
 Because of the importance of addressing the communicable disease in a prompt manner, this meeting will not be rescheduled because of the unavailability of one or more members.
 However, Team Members may participate remotely upon giving advance notice to the Director of Human Resources.

-The Team will assess, review, and consider the following: (1) the employee's condition; (2) the present and future risk of transmission to others; (3) the existence and practicality of implementing precautions, methods and strategies to eliminate or reduce the risk of transmission to others; (4) the restrictions, if any, that will be required to prevent the employee from creating the risk of transmission to others; (5) whether the employee should be excluded from working on College property, and, if so, whether alternative work arrangements can be made; and (6) if warranted, the date upon which the Team will reconvene to reassess the matter.
+The Team will assess, review, and consider the following: (1) the employee's condition; (2) the present and future risk of transmission to others; (3) the existence and practicality of implementing precautions, methods, and strategies to eliminate or reduce the risk of transmission to others; (4) the restrictions, if any, that will be required to prevent the employee from creating the risk of transmission to others; (5) whether the employee should be excluded from working on College property, and, if so, whether alternative work arrangements can be made; and (6) if warranted, the date upon which the Team will reconvene to reassess the matter.